RussMaxwell/YAML/README.md

 # YAML
-Contains a collection of YAML Templates for Build and Release Pipelines
+Contains a collection of YAML Templates for Azure Build Pipelines